 - cross-institutional supervision

-- protected characteristics such as gender, disability, and ethnicity.
+- protected characteristics such as gender, disability, and ethnicity

 At the project selection stage, some consideration will be given to ensure that the portfolio is not too heavily skewed away from a reasonable representation of theme or institutional balance.
 Note that balance will be sought over the duration of the DTP, so that imbalances in one year may be redressed later.

-We are also monitoring for equality and diversity and will act as necessary to redress any imbalance over the lifetime of the DTP.
+We are also monitoring equality and diversity and will act as necessary to redress any imbalance over the lifetime of the DTP.

 Who will students be registered with?